microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaDeviceRegisteredUser.md

 ```

 ## DESCRIPTION
-The Remove-EntraBetaDeviceRegisteredUser cmdlet removes a registered user from an Azure Active Directory device.
+The **Remove-EntraBetaDeviceRegisteredUser** cmdlet removes a registered user from a Microsoft Entra ID device.

 ## EXAMPLES